Woody plant encroachment: Chemical bush control

 Wood densities are frequently controlled through the application of herbicides, in particular arboricides.
-Frequently applied herbicides are based on the active ingredients tebuthiuron, ethidimuron, bromacil and picloram.
+Commonly, applied herbicides are based on the active ingredients tebuthiuron, ethidimuron, bromacil and picloram.
 In East Africa, first comprehensive experiments on the effectiveness of such bush control date back to 1958–1960.
 There is however evidence that applied chemicals can have negative long-term effects and effectively prevent the recruitment of desired grasses and other plants.
 The application of non-species-specific herbicides is found to result in lower species richness than the application of species-specific herbicides.
+Further, arboricide application can negatively affect insect populations and arthropods, which in turn is a threat for bird populations.
 Scientific trials in South Africa showed that the application of herbicides has the highest success rate when coupled with mechanical bush thinning.

 Mechanical bush control

 Cutting or harvesting of bushes and shrubs with manual or mechanised equipment.
 Mechanical cutting of woody plants is followed by stem-burning, fire or browsing to suppress re-growth.
 Some studies find that mechanical bush control is more sustainable than controlled fires, because burning leads to deeper soil degradation and faster recovering of shrubs.
-Bush that is mechanically harvested is often burnt on piles, but can also serve as feedstock for value addition, including firewood, charcoal, energy and construction material.
+Bush that is mechanically harvested is often burnt on piles, but can also serve as feedstock for value addition, including firewood, charcoal, animal feed, energy and construction material.
 Mechanical cutting is found to be effective, but requires repeat application.
 When woody branches are left to cover the degraded soil, this method is called brush packing.
+Some forms of mechanical woody plant removal involve uprooting, which tends to lead to better results in terms of the restoration of the grass layer, but can have disadvantages for chemical and microbiological soil properties.

 Economics

 As woody encroachment is often widespread and most rehabilitation efforts costly, funding is a key constraint.
 In the case of mechanical woody plant thinning, i.e. the selective harvesting, the income from downstream value chains can fund the restoration activities.

-An example of highly commercialised encroacher biomass utilisation is charcoal production in Namibia.
-There are also efforts to utilise encroaching woody species as source of alternative animal fodder.
-This involves either making use of the leaf material of encroaching species, or milling the entire plant.
+An example of highly commercialised encroacher biomass use is charcoal production in Namibia.
+There are also efforts to use encroaching woody species as source of alternative animal fodder, which involves either making use of the leaf material of encroaching species, or milling the entire plant.
+In the form of woody chips, encroaching species are used for thermal energy applications, such as various industrial processes.

-In the same vein, the World Wildlife Fund has identified invasive and encroaching plant species as a possible feed stock for Sustainable Aviation Fuel in South Africa.
+In both Namibia and South Africa, invasive and encroaching plant species have been explored as possible feed stock for synthetic fuels, such as sustainable aviation fuel and sustainable marine fuels.

-Also Payment for Ecosystem Services and specifically Carbon Credits are increasingly explored as a funding mechanism for the control of woody encroachment.
+Also, Payment for Ecosystem Services and specifically Carbon Credits are increasingly explored as a funding mechanism for the control of woody encroachment.
 Savanna fire management is found to have potential to generate carbon revenue, with which rangeland restoration in Africa can be funded.